nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ## Database naming convention

-You may have noticed that the database uses a mixed approach to naming of tables and columns (with `_` char, without `_`, CamelCase).
-Long time ago we used `_` char.
-But now we've completely switched to using **CamelCase** notation.
-But we decide not to change names of the existing tables or columns because many of our users already could write a huge amount of their custom scripts that would inevitably stop working.
+You may have noticed that the database uses a mixed approach to the naming of tables and columns (with `_` char, without `_`, CamelCase).
+A long time ago we used `_` char.
+But now we've completely switched to using **PascalCase** notation.
+We chose not to change the names of the existing tables or columns, as many of our users had already written custom scripts that would break otherwise.

-For backward compatibility with the new standards, we added the `INameCompatibility` interface which allows you to redefine the names of tables and columns for the correct mapping of objects with tables created according to the old naming standards.
-You can see the complete list of overrides in the [BaseNameCompatibility](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Data/Mapping/BaseNameCompatibility.cs) class from the `Nop.Data.Mapping` namespace.
+To maintain backward compatibility with the new standards, we introduced the `INameCompatibility` interface.
+It lets you rename the tables and columns to map the objects correctly with the tables that follow the old naming standards.
+The [BaseNameCompatibility](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Data/Mapping/BaseNameCompatibility.cs) class in the `Nop.Data.Mapping` namespace has the full list of overrides.